corysauve/nationallakes/README.md

     #> [1] "algal_toxins"

-All available indicator data is loaded when nationallakes is loaded.
+All indicator data are available when nationallakes is loaded.
 To access a particular dataset, simply access it via it’s name:

 ``` r
 library(nationallakes)